 Pecan Pie Bars: A Holiday Tradition

 These little bites have been a staple at our family Thanksgiving and Christmas for years.
 Mom makes them in bulk, freezing them ahead of time so they can be pulled out just when they need them.
 They’ve even shown up under the tree a time or two, packaged up tight with a pretty bow on top.

 A Gluten Free Pecan Pie Package

 When mom found out over six years ago that she would have to follow a strict gluten free diet, a lot of our favorite holiday treats were suddenly off the table.
 It took some time, but eventually we found some gluten free desserts that taste just as wonderful as their wheat laden counter parts.
 Luckily, these Pecan Pie Bars are one of those recipes.
 A simple swap of gluten free flour in the crust is all it takes to make these beauties gluten free, so everyone at your Thanksgiving table can enjoy them.

 If you’re a fan of Pecan Pie, you’ll find these bars irresistible.
-It’s all the gooey, caramely, brown sugar and crunchy nut flavor you love in a dangerously easy to eat square.
+It’s all the gooey, caramel-y, brown sugar and crunchy nut flavor you love in a dangerously easy to eat square.
 I can usually hold myself to eating a single piece of pie, but I can’t resist making return trips for these throughout the afternoon and evening.
 I slice myself a modest, skinny sliver then return for another innocent notch out of the pan.
 Then, of course, I have to even up the row, and take another slice.
-It’s a dangerous game, my friends.
+It’s like a dangerous game of gluttony Tetris, my friends.
 These bars are just the perfect pre-lunch, post dinner, before bedtime…okay let’s be honest, they’re the perfect anytime snack.